HSN: History

 In April 2017, HSN CEO Mindy Grossman stepped down to assume the CEO position at Weight Watchers.
 On July 6, 2017, Liberty Interactive announced it would buy the remaining 62% of HSN stock it did not already own to acquire the company for its QVC Group.
 QVC CEO Mike George would be CEO of the combined company.

 In September 2018, HSN had partnered with Pickler & Ben for a "shop the show" feature that allows viewers to buy featured items from HSN via the show's website and HSN.com.

 In May 2023, HSN's parent Qurate Retail Group's stock was facing a delisting from the Nasdaq if share prices were unable to rebound, as their stock had declined over 80% over the past year.
 In October 2023, CreditRiskMonitor reported that Qurate Retail Group was nearing a potential Chapter 11 bankruptcy filing.
 On February 21, 2025, HSN's parent Qurate Retail Group officially changed its name to QVC Group.

+On April 15, 2026, QVC Group warned that it was preparing to file for Chapter 11 bankruptcy as soon as the end of that day, citing steadily viewer declines and debt burdens.
+QVC Group plans to enter a prepackaged restructuring support agreement with its creditors and exit Chapter 11 bankruptcy within no later than 90 days, or by around July 2026.
+On April 16, QVC Group filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of Texas with plans to reduce over $5 billion in long-term debt, which will allow for the company to continue operating while having over $1 billion in debt remaining.